 Paging with Geofencing

 The paging feature will allow students to press a button in the Display application that will alert the professor that they have been requested at their office.
-The purpose of geofencing and scheduling checks in the paging feature are to ensure that students cannot disrupt the professors in meetings, teaching lectures, or on their personal time by abuse of the paging button.
+The purpose of geofencing and scheduling checks in the paging feature is to ensure that students cannot disrupt the professors in meetings, teaching lectures, or on their personal time by abuse of the paging button.

-It will be necessary to take GPS data from the professors phones in order for this functionality to work.
+It will be necessary to take GPS data from the professor’s phone in order for this functionality to work.
 Due to the difficulty in developing small, non-commercial applications for iOS, we will be using an already available application that will pull the data from the phone and host it on a server which we will then be able to access via an API or other such technology.
 The application must be available for both Android and iOS so as not to limit the Display’s flexibility.

 The raw GPS coordinates will then be used by the Python application to determine if the professor is in the building.
 See the geofencing reference under “Additional References” for more information on geofencing.
-Once the app has determined of the professor is within the geofence, it will check the time and professor’s schedule to determine if they are available.
+Once the app has determined if the professor is within the geofence, it will check the time and professor’s schedule to determine if they are available.
 Only then will it enable the paging button, which can be pressed to send an SMS message to the professor’s phone, informing them that they are requested at their office.

 Weather Data

 The weather data functionality of the calendar will be kept and improved upon.
-Modern devices often show the weather at a glance from the home screen and we will implement similar convenience, integrating the weather data in an interactive way.
+Modern devices often show the weather at a glance from the home screen, and we will implement similar convenience, integrating the weather data in an interactive way.

 Presently, data is being pulled from the National Weather Service via a modifiable URL that will return different data depending on how it is modified.
-The information is accurate and reliable and this method will be kept to meet the minimum requirements of the project.
+The information is accurate and reliable, and this method will be kept to meet the minimum requirements of the project.
 However, if given time, we may seek out a cost-free API that will give data in an easier to handle way.
-Radar images and maps can be displayed via links as well and we will use the standard Python HTML library to fetch the images and display them.
+Radar images and maps can be displayed via links as well, and we will use the standard Python HTML library to fetch the images and display them.

 The changes being implemented to the weather portion of the project are on the home screen.
 The center of the home screen will be a large icon that represents current weather conditions at that time.
 The page background will also be representative.
 As the day/night cycle changes and the weather changes, the icon will change.
-For instance, once the sun is set, the “clear weather” icon will change from a sun to a moon, and the background from a clear blue sky to a clear starry one.
+For instance, once the sun is set, the “clear weather” icon will change from Sun to Moon and the background from a clear blue sky to a clear starry one.
 If it begins raining midday, a “partly cloudy” icon and puffy cloud background will change to rain clouds.
 Current, high, and low temperature data will also be displayed and clicking on the large weather icon is how more detailed weather information and maps will be accessed.

 Software Development Life Cycle Diagrams